 Surgery on the Squash Plant

 Here is one she found lurking on the ground right by the plant.
-See how it is camouflaged!
+See how it was camouflaged!
+How tricky.

 Healthy soil is a long-term remedy for keeping predators away.

-This is an interesting fact: When a plant is weak, it actually attracts predators to come to eat it.
+Here is an interesting fact: When a plant is weak, it actually attracts predators to come to eat it.
 This is nature’s way of dealing with a sick plant.
 Otherwise, we would have millions of decomposing plants sitting around on the ground.

-Act of love
+God’s Act of Love Hurts

 When I looked at the squash vine borer and all the damage it was doing, I understood why my sister decided to cut the plant.
-It was an act of love to save the squash from being pulled up and thrown in the compost pile.
+It was an act of love to save the squash from being pulled up and thrown into the compost pile.

+Here is the rub.
 This is not much different than what God does with us.